Tompkins County assistance programs.

 The programs and resources below are offered by the Tompkins County Department of Social Services.
 They are located in the Human Services Building, 320 West Martin Luther King, Jr.

 - Cash, Financial and Emergency Assistance - This is offered by appointment only.
 Call 274-5348.
 Tompkins County Cash Assistance programs provide grants and other forms of financial help to low income and working poor families and individuals.
-All aid is offered for emergency situations, including food, health care, and housing.
+All aid is offered for emergency situations, including food, health care, child care and housing.
 Vouchers and benefit levels vary depending on the household situation, including income and number of applicants.
+Continue with free daycare assistance in New York.

 - Food Assistance is also known as Supplemental Nutrition Assistance Program - The federal government program provides qualified low-income households monthly vouchers to purchase food and groceries.
 Call 274-5201